stopipv/isdi/README.md

 cable is connected, refresh the page; on the device you have to enter the passcode to unlock the device, and then once more to accept the "trust this computer" dialog.
 Even if you use touchID, passcode is required to enable the USB access.
-If you don't see the device, refresh the page couple of times, and check the phone if it went to "Enter passcode" mode and the "trust this computer" dialog.
+If you don't see the device, refresh the page a couple of times, and check the phone if it went to "Enter passcode" mode and the "trust this computer" dialog.